-- Adding refreshing to ad units can impact your audience negatively.
-So, we recommend to refresh not more than 2 ad units.
+- Adding refreshing to ad units can impact your audience negatively. o, we recommend refreshing not more than 2 ad units.

-- It is always advisable to use auto-refresh on ad units with desktop traffic.
-Since, on mobile there isn’t much opportunity for your audience to view the refreshed ads.
-You can use a sticky footer auto-refresh ad on mobile (320×100) ad size.
+- It is always advisable to use auto-refresh on ad units with desktop traffic. ince on mobile, there isn’t much opportunity for your audience to view the refreshed ads. ou can use a sticky footer auto-refresh ad on mobile (320×100) ad size.

-- Use a sticky ad code for a sidebar ad which you’re auto refreshing.
-Keep the refresh rate of this ad at 30 seconds.
-While, you can keep the refresh rate of other ads at 60 seconds.
+- Use a sticky ad code for a sidebar ad that you’re auto-refreshing. eep the refresh rate of this ad at 30 seconds. hile you can keep the refresh rate of other ads at 60 seconds.

-- Use appealing creatives which using ads to increase their CTR.
+- Use appealing creatives which can increase ad CTRs.

-- Let DFP allow higher impressions to those creatives which are clicked more.
+- Let DFP allow stronger impressions to those creatives that are clicked more often.

 How to Increase your Ad Revenue with Auto Refresh Ads?

-Simply auto-refresh ads may not increase your ad revenue substantially.
-If you’re using ADX ads and auto-refreshing them, you will see higher revenue for the first few days which will show signs of consistent dip thereby coming to the plateau (the plateau is still higher than one without auto-refresh).
-In order to increase your ad revenue with Auto-refresh units, you need to setup your DFP line items to maximize the competition and enable dynamic allocation and DFP First Look.
-It should be followed by using ad exchange tags as a fallback or passback so that it ensures maximization of the revenue.
-Creating such a setup requires first hand knowledge of DFP and is beyond the scope of this article.
-If you’ve more than 10,000 page views a day and good volume of tier one traffic, this setup can substantially increase your overall revenue.
-Do get in touch with me for a custom setup or consultation!
-My skype id is: ronniedey.
+Simply auto-refresh ads may not increase your ad revenue substantially. f you’re using ADX ads and auto-refreshing them, you will see higher revenue for the first few days, which will show signs of consistent dip, thereby coming to the plateau (the plateau is still higher than one without auto-refresh). n order to increase your ad revenue with Auto-refresh units, you need to set up your DFP line items to maximize the competition and enable dynamic allocation and DFP First Look. t should be followed by using ad exchange tags as a fallback or passback so that it ensures the maximization of the revenue. reating such a setup requires first-hand knowledge of DFP and is beyond the scope of this article. f you’ve more than 10,000 page views a day and a good volume of tier-one traffic, this setup can substantially increase your overall revenue. o get in touch with me for a custom setup or consultation! y skype id is ronniedey.